luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 Gene isoforms are mRNA produced from the same locus but with different protein coding sequences:

-5 modes of alternative splicing are recognized:
+5 modes of alternative splicing are recognisedd:

 1. Exon skipping or cassette exon.
 2. Mutually exclusive exons.